orrpaz/relationship/README.md

 **n-level relation** is between person A and person B if you can reach from person A to person B in exactly n direct relation hops.
 1-level relation is a direct relation.

+## Goal

-Implemented a utility that finds the minimal relation level between two people.
+Implement a utility that finds the minimal relation level between two people.